Cajun Fries

 What Are Cajun Fries?

 Cajun fries are simply french fries tossed in a classic Cajun seasoning mix.
-I made my own because I like having full control of the flavors here, but you could just as easily grab a jar of Cajun seasoning from the store.
+I made my own because I like having full control of the flavors here, but you could just as easily grab a store bought jar of Cajun seasoning.

 Recipe Ingredients